keithvassallomt/taskbridge/README.md

+# There's something better!

+TaskBridge has been replaced by iCloudBridge, which can sync Notes, Reminders, Photos and passwords, and has an awesome easy-to-use web ui!
+Check it out [here](https://github.com/keithvassallomt/icloudbridge).

 # TaskBridge

 Export your Apple Reminders & Notes to NextCloud, a local folder, or CalDav - and keep them in sync!